-The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
+The virus is thought to spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets and aerosols produced when an infected person coughs or sneezes, or when they speak or shout.
+Aerosol spread in a poorly ventilated indoor space may result in infections of people that are more than 6 feet apart.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.